creatvie-introvert/wordweaver/README.md

   - The active clue and its head cell are visually indicated using `.is-active` and `.is-head` classes.
 - **Responsive Layout:**
   - On **mobile**, the crossword grid uses a compact layout and scales fluidly to fit smaller screens.
-  - On **tablet/desktop**, the grid is sized proportionally based on the number of cells and remains centred, ensuring a sapcious and legible playing area.
+  - On **tablet/desktop**, the grid is sized proportionally based on the number of cells and remains centred, ensuring a spacious and legible playing area.

 <details>
 <summary>View Crossword Grid Screenshot (Light)</summary>